micmejia/bible-dump/NKJV/Judges/Judg 8.md

 Now Zebah and Zalmunna _were_ at Karkor, and their armies with them, about fifteen thousand, all who were left of all the army of the people of the East; for one hundred and twenty thousand men who drew the sword had fallen.

 ###### 11
-Then Gideon went up by the road of those who dwell in tents on the east of Nobah and Jogbehah; and he [^d]attacked the army while the camp felt secure.
+Then Gideon went up by the road of those who dwell in tents on the east of Nobah and Jogbehah; and he attacked the army while the camp felt secure.

 ###### 12
 When Zebah and Zalmunna fled, he pursued them; and he took the two kings of Midian, Zebah and Zalmunna, and routed the whole army.